-- 10. Upon receipt of a complaint, the CCP will first appoint an independent Inquiry Committee ("IC") comprising two doctors from the Complaints Panel ("CP"), to conduct a preliminary inquiry into the complaint.
+- 12. Upon receipt of a complaint, the CCP will first appoint an independent Inquiry Committee ("IC") comprising two doctors from the Complaints Panel ("CP"), to conduct a preliminary inquiry into the complaint.
 During this stage, the complainant, doctor concerned, or any other person may be approached to provide any information or document deemed relevant for the purposes of the IC's inquiry.
-The IC has 6 weeks to decide if the complaint should be dismissed or referred to a Complaints Committee ("CC") to inquire into the matter and direct one or more investigators to investigate the matter. - 11.
+The IC has six weeks to decide if the complaint should be dismissed or referred to a Complaints Committee ("CC") to inquire into the matter and direct one or more investigators to investigate the matter. - 13.
 Should a complaint be referred to a CC, the CCP will then appoint an independent CC comprising two other doctors and one legal professional or layperson from the CP to conduct an inquiry into the complaint.
-A CC has 6 months to complete its inquiry.
-Should more time be required to investigate the complaint, the CC will submit a written request to the SMC to apply for an extension of time in the High Court. - 12.
-The CC's inquiry may be delayed if the subject matter of the complaint involves external proceedings such as a police investigation, a Coroner's Inquiry, Court proceedings, or if there are multiple doctors being complained against.
-Due to the formal and extensive nature of the fact-finding processes employed in those external proceedings, for example those by law enforcement agencies such as the Singapore Police Force and organs of state such as the Courts, the CC will usually wait for such findings before rendering its decision. - 13.
+A CC has six months to complete its inquiry.
+Should more time be required to investigate the complaint, the CC will submit a written request to the SMC to apply to the High Court for extension(s) of time. - 14.
+The CC's inquiry may be delayed if the subject matter of the complaint involves ongoing proceedings set out in para 10, or any other proceedings which the CC assesses may have a material impact on the CC's inquiry.
+The CC may also require a longer time to inquire into complaints which involve multiple doctors being complained against, or multiple patients receiving improper treatment. - 15.
 As all proceedings before the IC and CC are confidential, you will not receive periodic updates on the status of the inquiries.
-As the IC and CC are independent and separate bodies from the SMC, the SMC Secretariat is NOT EMPOWERED to release any information to you or anyone whom you have authorised during the inquiries.
-You will be informed in writing of the outcome of the IC or CC's deliberations as soon as a decision has been reached.
-We seek your understanding in this regard. - 14.
-In the event that a complaint requires a formal inquiry by a Disciplinary Tribunal ("DT"), the matter will be referred to the President of the Disciplinary Commission ("DC").
-The DC is appointed by the Ministry of Health and carries out the function of appointing the DT.
+As the IC and CC are independent and separate bodies from the SMC, the IC's/CC's Secretariat is NOT EMPOWERED to release any information to you or anyone whom you have authorised during the inquiries.
+You will be informed in writing of the outcome of the IC's/CC's deliberations as soon as a decision has been reached. - 16.
+In the event that a complaint is deemed by a CC to warrant an inquiry by a Disciplinary Tribunal ("DT"), the matter will be referred to the President of the Disciplinary Commission ("DC").
+The DC is appointed by MOH and carries out the function of appointing the DT.
 For more details on the DC's functions, please refer to their website www.dc.gov.sg.